jason-davey/studio/TECHNICAL_SPEC.md

     *   *Value:* Boosted user productivity with AI; enhanced UX with onboarding and feedback; implemented observability and admin view with dynamic diagram rendering.
 - **Phase 4 (Authentication & Role Foundation - Partially Implemented):**
     - Firebase Authentication (Email/Password) integrated for Login, Register pages.
-    - `AuthContext` manages user state and a temporary client-side role ('admin' for `jason.davey@greenstone.com.au`, 'creator' for others).
+    - `AuthContext` manages user state and a temporary client-side role ('admin' for `jason.davey@greenstone.com.au`, 'creator' for others), including an admin context-switching capability.
     - Main application workflow (`/`) is protected and requires login.
     - TopBar updated to show auth status and provide Login/Register/Logout actions.
-"Tech Spec" link in TopBar now visible only to 'admin' role.
+"Tech Spec" link in TopBar now visible only to 'admin' role (or admin viewing as admin).
     - Registration form includes a "Primary Interest" field as a UI placeholder for future role assignment; this selection is not currently persisted or used for access control.
 Full server-side role assignment and enforcement (e.g., using custom claims or Firestore for role storage) is part of the `FEATURE_AUTH_ROLES_PAUSED` context and is considered backlogged.
     - *Value:* Secure access to the application, foundation for user-specific data and roles.
 The Tech Spec page is now conditionally accessible as a step towards Admin role functionality.
+The admin user can switch views for testing.

 ## 2. Application Architecture